dortania/OpenCore-Install-Guide/AMD/AMD-USB-map.md

 ![](https://i.imgur.com/ggsZw35.png)

 So what kind of data do we shove into this plist?
-Well there's a cuple sections to note:
+Well there's a couple sections to note:

-* **Model**: The SMBIOS this kext will match against
+* **Model**: SMBIOS the kext will match against
 * **IONameMatch**: The name of the controlller it'll match against
 * **port-count**: The last/largest port value that you want injected
 * **port**: The address of the USB controller